routingblog/arbitration/content/docs/problems.md

 - The lower probability of victory, the lack of class representation, and meager legal fees discourage attorneys from representing individuals in arbitration proceedings.
 This is particularly a problem where the fees will be paid on contingency (most employment and consumer cases). [^stone1] [^privateknappcite3] [^colvin2]

+- This becomes a cycle where employees struggle to retain representation because of low payouts in arbitration, and employees get lower payouts in arbitration because they are unrepresented. [^realright3]

 - Arbitration requires the waiver of jury trials.
 While the jury is probably still out on this issue, there is a general perception that arbitrators give smaller awards than juries. [^privateknappcite1]

 - When the contract limits remedies in other ways (reduced time to bring claims, limitations on injuctive relief, etc.) it is normally subject to Judicial review.
 Not so with arbitration.
 In fact, stepping "outside the bounds of the contract" are one of the few reasons arbitrator's awards can be vacated. [^privateknappcite4]

 - An award can only be vacated if (1) it was procured by corruption or fraud, (2) evident partiality or corruption, (3) the arbitrator refused to hear relevant evidence, or (4) the arbitrator exceeded the power defined in the arbitration agreement. [^uscode1] These exceptions are interpreted narrowly with great deference given to the arbitrator.
 It may not overturned due to an error of fact, contract interpretation, or law. [^sacredcow3]

 - In civil court the attorneys could have sanctions against them if they pointlessly delay the proceedings.
-Less so in arbitration.
+Less so arbitration.

 - We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms. [^galanterhaves3] The little empirical data we have consistently shows an anti-employee bias.
 Basic questions such as the typical characteristics and outcomes of cases in employment arbitration remain to be definitively answered. [^colvinempirical1]

 - Where the employee was self-represented the employee win rate was substantially smaller versus cases where the employee was represented by counsel.
 Award amounts are also smaller. [^colvinempirical7] This counters the argument that arbitration may reduce the need for attorneys.

+- The FAA creates an incentive for entities to self-deregulate through private contract [^glover1]

+# Historical Information

 - The author of the FAA said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute" [^newarb8]

-# Historical Information
+- The Federal Arbitration Act was "is directed primarily toward settlement of commercial dispute" [^newarb2]

 - Until the mid-1980s, arbitration was primary used for international contract disputes, collective bargaining agreements, and other large-scale commercial dispute resolution [^gilles2] [^gilles4]

 - New York's arbitration act was passed in 1920 followed by the Federal Arbitration act in 1925 largely at the behest of commercial trade organizations. [^sacredcow1] They wanted resolution according the norms of the industry instead of by external law. [^sacredcow2]

-- The Federal Arbitration Act was "is directed primarily toward settlement of commercial dispute" [^newarb2]

 - Prior to the various arbitration acts of the mid 1920s the common law doctrine allowed for revocibility. [^newarb3]